Freelance Ceiling at $100K per Year: Why You Can't Break Through

 He didn’t cross $100K by grinding harder.
 He crossed it by changing what he sold.

-This solves the immediate problem—being stuck under $100K because you’re trapped in hourly billing with no leverage.
+This system solves the immediate problem—being stuck under $100K because you’re trapped in hourly billing with no leverage.

 But if you want the complete system for creating scalable, repeatable delivery that doesn’t consume proportional time—including how to standardize processes, build templates, and multiply your output: